domasvz1/DO-Shop-ASP.NET-MVC/README.md

 # D O Shop

-# MVCLocalDatabaseWebsiteProject (D O initials of my first and last name)
 This was initially my University project changed and updated.
-Since there's a lot of things that can be tweaked and changed, I want to update the scripts and the documentation before releasing.
+(D O initials of my first and last name) Since there's a lot of things that can be tweaked and changed, I want to update the scripts and the documentation before releasing.
 This won't be marketed or selled.
 This is a free download project with a fair use, UI remade completely learning from Winkel boostrap examples.